Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Patches reconstructed from point clouds and their error analysis

+Here, $\bar{v}=v\circ \pi$ (or $\bar{v}^k_h=v^k_h\circ \pi^k_h$), and $\nabla$ represents the gradient operator on the planar parametric domain $\Omega_h$.
+Note that this expression of surface gradient is different from the one used in many references for surface finite element methods like \cite{Demlow2009, Dziuk1988}.
+This novel approach enables the development of a new numerical analysis framework to investigate PDEs on surfaces or (sub-)manifolds more broadly.

-It worthing noting that the mapping from $\Omega_h$ to $\Gamma$ is not unique.
-There are infinitely many different choices.
-However, the metric tensor $g$ is invariant with respect to $\pi$.
-In this paper, we consider the following particular mapping $\pi:\Omega_{h} \to \Gamma $ in \eqref{eq:projection}:
+One should be aware that the choice of $\Omega_{h}$ is flexible, and the mapping $\pi:\Omega_h\to \Gamma_h$ is non-unique.
+Though there are many different choices of $\pi$, the metric tensor $g$ is invariant.
+Without loss of generality, we consider in this paper $\Omega_{h}$ consisting of triangle faces of some polyhedron close to $\Gamma_{h}$, and the following particular widely used mapping $\pi:\Omega_{h} \to \Gamma_h$ in \eqref{eq:projection}: